nqh-tq-32052503/FlyGCL/README.md

 ### Python environment

 - **Python**: 3.10+
-- **PyTorch / CUDA**: follow the official PyTorch instructions for your CUDA version, then install the rest of dependencies.
+- **PyTorch / CUDA**: please follow the official PyTorch instructions for your CUDA version, and then install the remaining dependencies.

-Recommended:
+We recommend:

 ```bash
 python -m venv .venv